Battle of Kletsk

-The Battle of Kletsk (Klecko mūšis, Бітва пад Клецкам) was fought on 5 August 1506 near Kletsk (now in Belarus) between the Grand Ducal Lithuanian Army, led by Court Marshal of Lithuania Michael Glinski, and the army of the Crimean Khanate, led by Fetih I Giray and Burnaş I Giray, sons of the Khan of Crimea, Meñli I Giray.
+The Battle of Kletsk (Note: Klecko mūšis, Бітва пад Клецкам.) was fought on 5 August 1506 near Kletsk in present-day Belarus between the Grand Ducal Lithuanian Army under Michael Glinski, Court Marshal of Lithuania, and the army of the Crimean Khanate under Fetih I Giray and Burnaş I Giray, sons of Meñli I Giray, Khan of Crimea.
 The battle was the most decisive Lithuanian victory over the Tatars in centuries after the Battle of Blue Waters.

 Background

 The Lithuanians had allied themselves with Hacı I Giray, founder of the Crimean Khanate.
-However, in the 1480s his son Meñli I Giray, who came to power with Ottoman help, allied himself with the Grand Duchy of Moscow, a long-standing enemy of the Grand Duchy of Lithuania.
+However, in the 1480s, his son Meñli I Giray, who came to power with Ottoman help, allied himself with the Grand Principality of Moscow, a long-standing enemy of the Grand Duchy of Lithuania.
 The Lithuanians then allied with the Golden Horde and its remnant Great Horde, which were the Crimean Khanate's enemies.

-During the Lithuanian–Muscovite War (1500–1503), the Crimean Tatar armies pillaged the Lithuanian southern towns of Slutsk, Kletsk, and Nyasvizh and even threatened the capital city of Vilnius.
+During the Lithuanian–Muscovite War of 1500–1503, the Crimean Tatar armies pillaged the Lithuanian southern towns of Slutsk, Kletsk, and Nyasvizh and even threatened the capital city of Vilnius.
 Alexander Jagiellon, Grand Duke of Lithuania, then ordered the construction of a defensive wall around his capital (completed in 1522).